Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: INTRODUCTION

 \section{INTRODUCTION}

 Recently, aerial robots have been used in various fields such as photography, agriculture, and transportation\cite{c1,c2,c3}.
-These robots can move in three dimensions, so they do not depend on the construction of ground infrastructure, and transportation by aerial robots can be used to provide a wide range of services \cite{c4}.
-However, the payload that can be transported by a single aerial robot is a major limiting factor, and if an aerial robot fails, it cannot be controlled.
-The limitation can be overcome by implementing a cooperative transportation system using multiple aerial robots.
-This system is expected to relax payload limitations, including shape and mass, and reduce the chance of a load being dropped.
-Furthermore, if each robot operates autonomously, the plugin/out of robots can be performed easily, and the expandability of the system will be improved.
+These robots can move in three dimensions; thus, their dependence on the construction of ground infrastructure is eliminated, and transportation via aerial robots can be used to provide a wide range of services \cite{c4}.
+However, the payload that can be transported by a single aerial robot is a major limiting factor, and control is lost if an aerial robot fails.
+This limitation can be overcome by implementing a cooperative transportation system using multiple aerial robots.
+Such a system is expected to relax payload limitations, including shape and mass, and reduce the chance of a load being dropped.
+Furthermore, the autonomous operation of each robot can facilitate the plugin/out of robots, which improves the expandability of the system.

-Cooperative transportation by multiple aerial robots has been widely reported\cite{c5,c6}, and the system configurations may be divided into two main categories: cable-suspended \cite{c7,c8,c9,c10,c11,c13} and rigidly connected\cite{c13_5,c14,c15,c16}.
+Cooperative transportation employing multiple aerial robots has been widely reported\cite{c5,c6}.
+System configurations based on cooperative transportation may be divided into two main categories: cable-suspended \cite{c7,c8,c9,c10,c11,c13} and rigidly connected\cite{c13_5,c14,c15,c16}.
 Wehbeh et al. \cite{c13} also proposed a system using rigid rods and ball joints, which is similar to cable-suspended configurations.
-Studies of cable-suspended configurations have mainly focused on robot formations \cite{c9} and leader tracking \cite{c10,c11}.
-Gassner et al. \cite{c10} proposed a decentralized control system where one follower detects the leader with a camera, and they verified the method using two aerial robots.
+Studies on cable-suspended configurations have primarily focused on robot formations \cite{c9} and leader tracking \cite{c10,c11}.
+Gassner et al. \cite{c10} proposed a decentralized control system where one follower detected the leader using a camera, and this method was verified using two aerial robots.